 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-The floors are mainly of suspended timber construction.
-The property was fully furnished and the floors were covered throughout and accordingly there was no view possible of the floor timbers.
-We were unable to locate an access hatch to any sub-floor areas which may exist.
-Internal initially and bitch on fittings Built in some and some last at the first but an advantage of Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+The floors are of suspended timber construction, part concrete.
+The floors were covered throughout and accordingly there was a very restricted view of the floor timbers/surfaces.
+We were unable to locate an access hatch to any sub floor areas which may exist.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are of timber, part timber and glazed.
-There are some low head heights.
-The kitchen has semi modern wall and base storage units.
+The internal doors are a mix of timber panelled and timber and glazed.
+The kitchen has modern wall and base storage units.
 A timber carpeted staircase leads from the ground floor hallway to first floor level.
-N Chimney breasts and fireplaces Visually inspected.
+Chimney breests and firenlesses Visually inappared Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The lounge has a reconstituted stone fire surround with the fireplace not currently in use.
+The lounge has a cast iron and timber surround with a gas fire fitted.
+The dining room has an old solid fuel stove.
+All other fireplaces have been blocked off with the surrounds removed.
 Internal decorations Visually inspected.
 Cellars None.